Field of Mars Environmental Education Centre

 Activity 1 - Introduction

 Students will be introduced to the fieldwork inquiry questions for the day.
-Sources such as plans of management, maps and spatial data will be examined to stimulate student inquiry.
+Sources such as maps and spatial data will be examined to stimulate student inquiry.
 Students will be guided through the planning process for fieldwork investigations including ethical considerations, equipment and methodologies and preparing for outdoor activities.
-Maps, diagrams and other secondary resources will be used to support student understanding.

 Students will bushwalk to two locations in the Field of Mars Reserve.
 At each site, students will use a range of sampling methodologies and fieldwork instruments to collect primary data on abiotic and biotic factors characterising the four natural systems (atmospheric, hydrological, geomorphic, ecological) including temperature, humidity, soil characteristics, soil moisture, soil depth, slope, aspect and vegetation abundance and growth.

-Students will be guided through a comparison of their results for each site to identify the key processes, cycles and circulations connecting natural systems in the forest.
+Students will be guided through a comparison of their results for each site to identify the key processes and cycles connecting natural systems within the forest.
 Students will use these to explain differences in forest types at these two sites.

 Graphic organisers will be used to facilitate students in communicating their geographical understanding.